KarthikNA/System-Design/designs/llm-chatbot.md

 ## Data Flow

-1. User sends a message from the client
+1. **User sends a message** - the client (web, mobile, or embedded widget) captures the user's input and sends it to the backend over HTTP or a WebSocket connection, along with a session identifier to associate the message with an ongoing conversation.

-2. API Gateway authenticates the request and forwards it to the Chat Service
+2. **API Gateway processes the request** - the gateway handles SSL/TLS termination, authenticates the request (JWT, API key, or OAuth token), checks rate limits and IP rules, and inspects the request for any obviously malformed or oversized payloads.
+If all checks pass, it routes the request to the Chat Service and keeps the connection open for streaming.

-3. Chat Service checks the Cache for an existing response to the query
-4. If a cache miss, Guardrails validates the input against safety and policy rules
+3. **Chat Service loads session context** - the Chat Service retrieves the conversation history for the session from Redis (recent turns) and the persistent DB (full history if needed).
+It counts the running token total and applies truncation or summarisation if the history approaches the model's context window limit.

+4. **Semantic cache lookup** - the Chat Service embeds the incoming query using the configured embedding model and runs a KNN similarity search against previously cached query embeddings in Redis.
+If a match above the similarity threshold is found, the cached response is streamed back immediately to the client, skipping all downstream components entirely.

+5. **Input Guardrails** - on a cache miss, the user message is passed through the input Guardrails layer.
+The Guardrails model checks for prompt injection attempts, jailbreaking patterns, out-of-scope topics, and PII.
+If the message is flagged, a structured refusal is returned to the client and the request goes no further.

-5. Chat Service queries RAG, which performs a semantic search against the Vector DB to fetch relevant context
+6. **RAG retrieval** - the Chat Service embeds the query and dispatches a semantic search to the Vector DB to retrieve the top-K most relevant document chunks.
+Retrieved chunks are ranked by relevance score and the highest-scoring ones are selected to be injected as grounding context into the prompt.

-6. Chat Service builds the final prompt (system prompt + retrieved context + conversation history + user message)
-7. Model Router selects the appropriate LLM (self-hosted or external) using the Model Selection Model
-8. The selected LLM generates a response, which is streamed back to the Chat Service
-9. Guardrails validates the LLM output before it is returned
-10. Chat Service streams the response back to the client via the API Gateway
-11. Response is stored in Cache for future reuse
+7. **Prompt construction** - the Chat Service assembles the final prompt in a structured order: the system prompt (persona, scope, rules), followed by the RAG-retrieved context chunks, followed by the trimmed conversation history, and finally the user's current message.
+This fully composed prompt is what gets dispatched to the LLM.

+8. **Model Router selects the LLM** - the Model Router evaluates the request using the Model Selection Model, scoring it across signals such as task complexity, query intent, token count, and data sensitivity.
+Based on this, it selects the most appropriate model - routing privacy-sensitive requests to a self-hosted model and complex or general-purpose requests to an external provider.

+9. **LLM generates and streams the response** - the selected model receives the prompt and begins generating a response token by token.
+The Chat Service receives the token stream in real time and immediately begins forwarding it downstream, without waiting for the full response to complete.

+10. **Output Guardrails** - as tokens stream in, the output Guardrails layer inspects the response for toxicity, hate speech, PII leakage, hallucinations inconsistent with the RAG context, and policy violations.
+If the output is flagged mid-stream, the stream is interrupted and a safe fallback message is returned to the client.

+11. **Response streamed to the client** - clean tokens are forwarded through the API Gateway to the client in real time via SSE or WebSocket.
+The user sees the response begin appearing almost immediately after the first token is generated, minimising perceived latency.

+12. **Session and cache updated** - once the full response has been delivered, the Chat Service persists the new message pair (user message + assistant response) to the session store and the persistent DB.
+The query embedding and response are also written to the Redis cache with a TTL, making them available for future semantic cache hits.

 ---